lamberat/alexa-avs-raspberry-pi/README.md

 Below is the readme for the Raspberry Pi + Alexa Voice Service repository that I forked from.
 PLEASE get that to work first BEFORE making any changes and if it doesn't work, see that repository for help.
+This is my first actual GitHub project, so if something is wrong, doesn't work, etc. please let me know and I will try to help.
+I also do not know that much about any of the legal consequences and I'm not claiming any of the code as my own except for the few things that I will have you change.
+Feel free to fork, improve, do whatever wtih the code as long as it is OK with Amazon and Pi4j legally.
+This code is also far from perfect.
+I just wanted something that works and if you can improve upon it please do and I would really appreciate it if you could explain and show me what you did.
+If you already have the Amazon version working, go to the bottom of their part of the readme.

 # Project: Raspberry Pi + Alexa Voice Service